 Felix is a OII DPhil Student, a research assistant at the Reuters Institute for the Study of Journalism and a Fellow at Columbia University's Tow Center.
 As a Leverhulme Doctoral Scholar he is researching AI in journalism and the news industry.

-Felix Simon is a student on the DPhil in Information, Communication & the Social Sciences and was previously a student on the MSc in Social Science of the Internet.
+Felix Simon is a student on the DPhil in Information, Communication & the Social Sciences, and was previously a student on the MSc in Social Science of the Internet.

 Felix graduated with a BA in Film and Media Studies as well as English Studies (Distinction) from Goethe-University Frankfurt, and he holds an MSc in Social Science of the Internet from the OII.
 During his previous studies, he was funded by the renowned journalism programme of the German Konrad-Adenauer-Foundation and he is currently a fellow at the Salzburg Global Seminar.
-Past work experience includes the BBC and Olympic Broadcasting Services (OBS) in London and Innsbruck.
+Before returning to the OII for his doctoral studies, Felix worked as a journalist, editor and researcher in London.
+Past work experience also includes the BBC and Olympic Broadcasting Services (OBS) in London and Innsbruck.